DARK-art108/Wheat-Head-Detection/README.md

 ├── train.record: TFRecord file of the partial training set.
 ├── valid_df.csv: The newly created validation set.
 └── valid.record: TFRecord file of the validation set.
+└── Wheat_Head_Detection_YoloV4.ipynb : The notebook for YoloV4 Setup and Prediction
 ```

 **Note**